 Menswear fans who tuned into the news of Brendon Babenzien's appointment to Creative Director, Men's at J.Crew in 2021 knew they'd have to wait more than a full calendar year for the designer's first seasonal release.
 What was to come, many wondered?
-More of the same or disruption, just like J.Crew CEO Libby Wadle desired?
-When the fall season's first lookbook launched online, everyone, at least, got an answer: a little bit of both.
+More of the same or market disruption, just like J.Crew CEO Libby Wadle desired?
+When last fall first lookbook launched online, everyone, at least, got an answer: a little bit of both.

-Straightforward softballs like a few new Oxford shirts, a slate of graphic tees and hats, nice sweaters and plenty of patterned barn jackets were pre-saved to the carts of soon-to-be shoppers.
+Straightforward softballs like a few new Oxford shirts, a slate of graphic tees and hats, nice sweaters and plenty of jackets were pre-saved to the carts of soon-to-be shoppers.
 Then, a short video featuring Babenzien, a native of Long Island who'd eventually help lead Supreme, then launch Noah, in some of the first season's standout items appeared on J.Crew's site.
 Alongside the video, though, were still shots from presumably the same shoot.
-Babenzien, whose personal style is equal parts prep and punk, paired a new of basic, albeit big, J.Crew chinos with a well broken-in leather jacket.
+Babenzien, whose personal style is equal parts prep and punk, paired a new of basic, albeit big, J.Crew chinos with a well-broken-in leather jacket.

 Elsewhere, self-proclaimed sartorialists suggested that although the Giant-Fit Chinos may look good on Babenzien, the average J.Crew customer won't look so suave.
 Derek Guy, an editor at Put This On, posted a side-by-side stitch of Babenzien and '90s-era Jeff Bezos, implying Babenzien was "what you think you look like in J.Crew giant chinos" and and Bezos is "what you actually look like."
 Another one of Guy's tweets... compared the chinos to North Korean Supreme Leader Kim Jung-on's signature trousers.